chrisvander/chrisvander.github.io/src/content/blog/ts-mapped-types.md

 ---
-title: “Using TypeScript Mapped Types”
+title: Maintaining Context in TypeScript with Mapped Types
 date: 2025-04-20
 slug: using-typescript-mapped-types
-description: “How to use complex mapped types with inferred generics.”
+description: How to use complex mapped types with inferred generics.
 tags: [typescript]
 ---

-# Maintaining Context in TypeScript with Mapped Types

 TypeScript is an extremely powerful type system.
 It’s capable of representing a wide variety of types, sometimes divorced from the actual underlying representation in code, and is capable of deeply inferring values.
 In a library like [tRPC](https://trpc.io), the input and output types of every function in the RPC context are tracked in a single type.
 The resulting type is massive, and uses mappings to represent intermediate router types all the way through.